PiotrRut/WebP-Batch-Convert/README.md

 # Batch WebP Converter

-🚨 **This script is only to be run on machines running macOS or Linux!!**

 I had two reasons for writing this piece of code:

 - Google's `cwebp` command only lets you compress and convert one file at a time, which is often very tedious with a larger set of files.